ddakebono/PalworldRcon/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Licence
+## License
-This project is distributed under the MIT Licence, see `LICENCE` for more information.
+This project is distributed under the MIT License, see `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>